Deadlifts are awesome, anyone can agree with that. They are considered to be the ultimate test in overall body strength.

 - Legs and posterior chain muscles lift the weights

 Training with deadlifts activates all your muscles.
 But if you think about it, as we mentioned the part that every muscle plays in this type of lift, you realize that the legs are the prime movers, while the rest of your muscles hold on to the bar and keep your body strong and stable.
 That being said, you can position the deadlift anywhere in your workout routine, making sure that you have a proper protocol, whether it’s back or legs.

 When doing deadlifts on a leg day, you need to arrange your exercises in order.
 Never start your leg day with deadlifts, as this is both psychically and physically exhausting exercise.
 Best is to place deadlifts later in your workout routine and start with other exercises that are not so tiresome, such as: leg presses, leg curls, front barbell squats, or barbell lunges.
 Incorporating squats and leg presses can help your deadlift by building legs.
 This will improve your leg drive and the power to get the weight off the floor.

 If you are incorporating squats into your leg workouts, you should do deadlifts on back days.
 Deadlifts should be separated from squats as far as possible, usually by three or four days.
 Squatting heavy on one day and deadlifting heavy the following day is not a good idea for long term success.

 DEADLIFTS – BACK DAY

-Other exercises which will help you on a back day routine are: T-bar rows, dumbbell shrugs, pulley rows and pull ups.
+Other exercises that will help you on a back day routine are: T-bar rows, dumbbell shrugs, pulley rows and pull-ups.